 In junior high and especially High School in the next town, other students learned about my condition and some commented to me, “When are you going to have a Fit next”?
 I felt alone, no friends.
 I became involved in softball, curled and entered local 4-H. In my first 4-H class I sewed an apron; I entered and displayed it at the fair in the local city.
 When I went to view the apron, it had a red ribbon attached.
-I won first place amongst other communities in that level!
+I won first place amongst other communities in that level !

 Saskatchewan Government Insurance orders are not to obtain a license if you have epilepsy seizures.
 Though living on a farm I did learn quickly.
 I still had seizures monthly.

 Due to teasing in school, including Grade 12 (where I ended up short one Credit), I decided not to go through the Graduation process.
 My parents backed my choice.
-I still received graduation gifts from relatives and neighbours for completing Grade 12.
+I still received graduation gifts from relatives and neighbors for completing Grade 12.
 The gift I received from my parents would be the same as what I would receive if I went through the Graduation process.

 By this time I changed my medications to Mysoline and Dilantin.
 My family convinced me I could work.
 Seeing others with other medical problems worse off than me, gave me more self-esteem.
 I took classes and received a Wood River Home Care pin.
 I worked various jobs for nine years assisting those with other conditions; elderly, ALS, MS, Polio, Rheumatoid Arthritis and paralysis patients, etc. These jobs were limited as their health conditions became worse and clients had to be moved.
 (Ironically one of these clients was the parent of the Head Nurse who watched over me when I had the high fever at 6 months old.
 Another patient was the mother of the lady who instructed my Home Care course).

 At this point, I decided to move to Regina.
 I could not drive and all amenities were there.
 I still had complex partial seizures but did not let them get in my way wanting to work.
 My seizures usually occurred around a monthly cycle for women.
-I applied to attend CompuCollege School of Business and took Micro Computer Business Applications.
-I completed the six-month CompuCollege course and Graduated.
+I applied to attend and took Micro Computer Business Applications.
+I completed CompuCollege course and Graduated.
 I later contacted the Saskatchewan Department of Education and studied a science to receive a credit to finalize my Grade 12.
 Last but not least, I took it upon myself to sign up at the YWCA and took Adult Swimming, passing the class.
 Missions were accomplished.
 I felt proud.
 Now I needed employment, my sister convinced me I was capable.

 I was advised an Epilepsy Organization existed in Regina.
 I contacted them and found out they held support group meetings monthly; I thought to attend and listen in.
 At the first support meeting I attended, I listened and met others with epilepsy.
+Seizures did occur at the meeting.
 Before I walked home, the Executive Director asked me, “Are you coming back?”
 I responded, “I don’t know”.
 During a seizure, I would gape, pick at my clothes, or lip smack.
 I did not lose consciousness or fall; I could see everyone but not speak properly.
 A lady stopped me walking on the street when she saw something was wrong.
 She tried to assist me.
 I could feel myself holding back from hitting her during my seizure.
 Another time, I was about to cross a busy street.
 Just as the light turned green to walk, I was going into a seizure.
 My conscience told me not to walk.
 I stayed on the same corner until I was okay.

 I went to Canada Manpower looking for work.
 Nothing suited my degree.
 A couple of weeks down the road, Canada Manpower contacted a Lawyer looking for an office clerk.
 I was called for an interview, it lasted two hours.
 A day later I had a full-time job.
 The lawyer was not concerned about me having epilepsy at work.
 He had a good understanding of the condition.
 My job lasted only nine months as the lawyer moved to another city.
 After losing employment with the lawyer, he and his wife still maintain a friendship with me to this day.
 They have also become important contacts, helping Epilepsy Regina before it closed and now assisting Saskatchewan Epilepsy Inc. as Board Members.